evanj/datastore-performance/README.md

 # Datastore serialization performance test

-Google App Engine's Python datastore library has very slow deserialization for models that have many properties.
-This project benchmarks this library.
+Google App Engine's Python original datastore library called "db" has very slow deserialization for models that have many properties.
+This project benchmarks this library, and compares it to ndb and our own hacked up minimal version.

 ## Setup